| | |

 acid of connective tissue proteins, collagen, elastin, and tooth

+enamel.
 Therapeutic use:

 angina, atheroma, cancer, hypercholesterolemia, hyper mobile